DmitryLitvintsev/enstore2cta/docs/enstore2cta_script.rst

 The script can work with individual label(s) passed as comma separated values to ``--label`` option.
 Or it can be invoked with ``--all`` switch to migrate all labels.
 The migration is done by label.

-Additionally, on an existing CTA systenm one can use ``--add`` option to add a volume also specifying its ``--storage_class`` (e.g. "cms.foo") and ``--vo`` (e.g. "cms").
+Additionally, on an existing CTA system one can use ``--add`` option to add a volume also specifying its ``--storage_class`` (e.g. "cms.foo") and ``--vo`` (e.g. "cms").